HIPAA Compliance Guide for Google Workspace Administrators

 Google Workspace Apps: Google Sites

-Google Sites easily allows creating websites.
-Care must be taken with HIPAA compliance
+Google Sites easily allows website creation.
+Care must be taken to ensure HIPAA compliance.

 Since Google’s “bread and butter” is advertising, Google Adsense can be added to Google Sites websites for advertising purposes.
-This needs to be turned off for sites that include HIPAA PHI.
+This needs to be turned off for sites that contain PHI.

 Other considerations to make and change:

-- Limit who has access to edit the information on the site
+• Limit who has access to who can view and edit information on the site

-- Limit publishing sites externally, perhaps limiting to the internal domain
+• Limit sharing publishing sites externally, perhaps limiting to the internal domain

 Information-intensive industries like healthcare deal with an overwhelming amount of information.
 So, Google Cloud Search technology can be extremely helpful for healthcare organizations.